-Now we assume ramp forcing with mean value $\Delta \bar{R}F(t) = \bar{V}F t$, $V_F = 4$ W m-2 100 yr-1 and add in an uncertainty in V_F of $\sigma{V_F} = 0.25 \bar{V}F$, which approximately agrees with present estimates of the forcing uncertainty (IPCC07).
-A comparison of the light and dark shading in Figure 8a shows the impact of forcing uncertainty on the evolving response.
-Contrary to the case of the equilibrium PDF to a step forcing shown above, there is now some significant effect at high climate responses.
-For time dependent forcing, the small value of the nondimensional parameter X in (4) leads to an approximately linear relationship between forcing and response; lower forcing produces more gradual warming.
+Now we assume ramp forcing with the mean value $\Delta \overline{R}E(t) = \overline{V}E t$, where $V_E = 4 \text{ W m}^{-2} 100 \text{ yr}^{-1}$, and add in an uncertainty in V_F of $\sigma{V_F} = 0.25 \overline{V}F$, which approximately agrees with present estimates of the forcing uncertainty (S07).
+A comparison of the light and dark shading in Fig. 8a shows the impact of forcing uncertainty on the evolving response.
+Contrary to the case of the equilibrium PDF to a step forcing shown above, there is now some significant effect of forcing uncertainty at high climate responses.
+For time-dependent forcing, the small value of the nondimensional parameter X in (4) leads to an approximately linear relationship between forcing and response; lower forcing produces more gradual warming.
 As in the case of the equilibrium response to step forcing, the impact of symmetric forcing uncertainty is to add slightly greater probability of low temperature response than high climate response, leading to a less skewed PDF with the forcing uncertainty than without.

-4.4 How does the choice of emissions scenario affect the probability of reaching 'dangerous' climate change?
+d.
+How does the choice of emissions scenario affect the probability of reaching dangerous climate change?

-In this section we consider those factors determining the probability that the maximum global mean temperature will reach (or remain less than) a pre-set threshold, if we manage to eventually reduce forcing toward pre-industrial levels.
+In this section we consider those factors determining the probability that the maximum global mean temperature will reach (or remain less than) a preset threshold, if we manage to eventually reduce forcing toward preindustrial levels.
 We assume the forcing is a quadratic function of time, characterized by two parameters: a maximum forcing and the time taken to reach that maximum.
-As a proxy for climate forcing, we assume that the concentration of CO_2 is related to the radiative forcing ΔR_f via the relationship $\Delta R = 5.35 \times \log_e(CO_2/280)$ W m-2, where CO_2 is measured in ppmv (Ramaswamy et al., 2001).
-Thus, whereas stabilization of forcing at some level leads to the eventual full PDF characterized by (1), including the full width of the fat tail, we now consider scenarios in which forcing (CO_2 concentrations) comes back down towards pre-industrial.
+As a proxy for climate forcing, we assume that the concentration of CO2 is related to the radiative forcing ΔR_f via the relationship $\Delta R = 5.35 \times$ $\log_e(\text{CO}2/280) \text{ W m}^{-2}$, where CO_2 is measured in ppmv (Ramaswamy et al. 2001).
+Thus, whereas stabilization of forcing at some level leads to the eventual full PDF characterized by (1), including the full width of the fat tail, we now consider scenarios in which forcing (CO2 concentrations) comes back down toward preindustrial.
 In these cases the fat tail of the equilibrium PDF does not have time to develop in the climate projections, and this causes a striking reduction in the risk of experiencing the extreme climate responses, a risk that cannot be ruled out as an ultimate equilibrium response to a stabilization scenario.

 Figure 13 shows some examples of the forcing scenarios and the climate response to them, assuming the standard set of parameters.
-The maximum temperature is reached between 20 and 40 years after the maximum in concentrations, depending on the rate of decline in the concentrations.
-Note that this figure is consistent with the arguments of Cox and Stephenson (2007) who point out that uncertainty in emissions becomes more important than uncertainty in processes and parameters.
+The maximum temperature is reached between 20 and 40 yr after the maximum in concentrations, depending on the rate of decline in the concentrations.
+Note that this figure is consistent with the arguments of Cox and Stephenson (2007) who point out that the uncertainty in emissions becomes more important than uncertainty in processes and parameters.